-To keep the company afloat, there are two ways to approaching the problems.
+To keep the company afloat, there are two ways to approach the problems.
 One is to maintain a high water level that consistently floats above the problems.
-The other is to predict when and where the problems will occur and steering the ship away from the problems.
+The other is to predict when and where the problems will occur and steer the ship away from the problems.

 Unavoidable Problems During Crises

 Although predicting where and when the icebergs will appear is a good basis for production planning, that is only when the water is calm.
 When those icebergs appear out of nowhere and are unavoidable, there is no way around it.
 In times of crisis, the Just-in-Time method leaves no option but for these companies to hit those icebergs head-on.

 Due to breakages in the supply chain and increases in demand for certain types of goods, companies that have originally operated under Just-in-Time had problems more complex than manageable.

 As reported by the Atlantic, “The Institute for Supply Management, which conducts monthly economic surveys, found that nearly 75 percent of the companies it contacted in late February and early March reported some kind of supply-chain disruption due to the coronavirus.
 And 44 percent of the companies didn’t have a plan to deal with this kind of disruption.”

 The truth of the matter is that supply-chain disruptions happen, and they will continue to do so.

 This isn’t the first time a crisis stalled production.
 “The same thing happened in the car business nine years ago, when the tsunami hit Japan.
 Now it’s electronics, and the virus from China.”, wrote Scott Tong from Marketplace.

 Therefore, the focus should be on proactively outlining a plan to deal with those kinds of disruptions, rather than entirely avoiding them.